Plasma Cutting Helmet Shade Guide: 5 Key Safety Tips

 Essential Protective Equipment

-• Flame-resistant clothing and gloves: Shield against burns and sparks.
+• Flame-resistant clothing and gloves: Protect your skin from sparks and hot metal.

-• Respiratory protection: Essential if workspace ventilation is inadequate.
+• Respiratory protection: Use proper protection if ventilation cannot control fumes.

-• Regular equipment checks: Verify everything fits properly and functions effectively.
+• Regular equipment checks: Make sure every item fits well and works correctly.

 Comprehensive Skin Coverage